phongduong/my-portfolio/data/posts/toggle-website-full-screen-with-fullscreen-api.md

 ---
 Fullscreen API allows you to represent your application on the full screen.
 You can use it for your video player or game.

-In this tutorial, we want to present the page in full-screen mode by clicking turn on button
+In this tutorial, we want to present the page in the full-screen mode by clicking turn on button

 ```javascript
 <h1>Fullscreen API</h1>